openmrs/openmrs-core/liquibase/README.md

 * *after* OpenMRS version 2.2 was created
 * and *before* OpenMRS version 2.3 will be created

-Include the new file in `resources/liquibase-update-to-latest.xml`, it is used by integration tests (as mentioned above).
+Include the new file in `resources/liquibase-update-to-latest-from-1.9.x.xml`, it is used by integration tests (as mentioned above).

+#### Step 3 - Update references in legacy Liquibase change log files
+The following files in `openmrs-core/api/src/main/resources` contain references to the latest Liquibase snapshot and update change logs and need to be updated after the new change log files were added:
+* `liquibase-schema-only.xml`
+* `liquibase-core-data.xml`
+* `liquibase-update-to-latest.xml`

-#### Step 3 - Make OpenMRS aware of the new versions
+#### Step 4 - Make OpenMRS aware of the new versions
 New snapshot and update versions need to be added to the `org.openmrs.liquibase.ChangeLogVersions` class.

 After adding the new change log files and updating the `ChangeLogVersions` class, run the